standardebooks/tools/README.md

 -	### `se interactive-replace`

 	Perform an interactive search and replace on a list of files using Python-flavored regex.
+The view is scrolled using the arrow keys, with alt to scroll by page in any direction.
+Basic Emacs (default) or Vim style navigation is available.
 The following actions are possible: (y) Accept replacement. (n) Reject replacement. (a) Accept all remaining replacements in this file. (r) Reject all remaining replacements in this file. (q) Save this file and quit.

 -	### `se lint`